 Data labels in the shape layer provide basic information about shapes by displaying their names.
 If required, trim or hide the labels when they exceed the shape bounds.

 Highlight a shape to focus on the selected area.
-Use functionalities like page transitions, showing detailed information about the selected area, and more during this interaction.
+Use functionalities like page transitions, showing detailed information about a selected area, and more during this interaction.

-Legends in the shape layer provide clear information on the data plotted in the Flutter Maps through shape and bubble colors.
+Legends in the shape layer provide clear information on data plotted in the Flutter Maps widget through shape and bubble colors.

-Show the legend for the data represented by the shapes.
-You can also use the legend-toggling feature to let the end user visualize only the required shapes and data much easier.
+Show a legend for data represented by shapes.
+You can also use the legend-toggling feature to let the end user see only the required shapes and data much easier.

-Show the data represented by bubbles in the legend.
+Show data represented by bubbles in a legend.
 You can use the legend-toggling feature here, too.

-Move the legend to any one of the four sides or to a custom position.
+Move the legend to any of the four sides or to a custom position.

 The default shape, size, and appearance of the legend icons can be customized.

-Render the legend bar-style for the the data rendered in map shapes or bubbles and customize the positions of the labels as needed.
+Render the legend bar-style for data rendered in map shapes or bubbles and customize the positions of the labels as needed.

-Use gradient colors as the bar background to show the changes in the regional data.
+Use gradient colors as the bar background to show changes in regional data.

 Apply a specific color to a shape solely based on its data.
-For example, apply colors to countries of the world based on their organization membership.
+For example, apply colors to countries based on their organization membership.

-Apply colors to the shapes if their data falls within a specific range.
-For example, apply colors to countries of the world based on their population density.
+Apply colors to shapes if their data falls within a specific range.
+For example, apply colors to countries based on their population density.

 Add information to shapes, such as population density and number of users.
 Bubbles can be rendered in different colors and sizes based on the settings of their assigned shape.

-Customize the color of a bubble and its transparency based on the data.
+Customize the color of a bubble and its transparency based on data.

-Customize the size of a bubble based on the data to enhance its readability.
+Customize the size of a bubble based on data to enhance its readability.

-Denote important locations using multiple markers on the Flutter maps.
+Denote important locations using multiple markers in Flutter Maps.
 Use built-in marker icons such as circles, diamonds, rectangles, and triangles.
 Also, use any type of widget as a custom marker, from text widgets for showing simple labels to any type of complex widget.
-Marker animations can be used to highlight a single location or group of locations.
+Marker animations can be used to highlight a single location or a group of locations.
 Update the marker position dynamically to the desired location in scenarios like real-time location updates.
-Use marker’s tap or click interaction for custom functionalities like navigation, show custom info window, show different options based on the application scenario, etc.
+Use a marker’s tap or click interaction for custom functionalities like navigation, showing a custom info window, showing different options based on application scenario, etc.

-Show markers for the shape layer with specific latitudes and longitudes.
+Show markers for a shape layer with specific latitudes and longitudes.

-Show markers for the tile layer with specific latitudes and longitudes.
+Show markers for a tile layer with specific latitudes and longitudes.

-Add tooltips to show additional information about the shapes, bubbles, and markers.
+Add tooltips to show additional information about shapes, bubbles, and markers.

-Enable the tooltip for the shapes.
-On tapping or clicking, additional information about a particular shape can be shown through custom widgets as the tooltip.
+Enable a tooltip for shapes.
+When tapping or clicking, additional information about a particular shape can be shown through custom widgets as a tooltip.

-Enable the tooltip for bubbles.
-On tapping or clicking, additional information about a particular bubble can be shown through custom widgets as the tooltip.
+Enable a tooltip for bubbles.
+When tapping or clicking, additional information about a particular bubble can be shown through custom widgets as a tooltip.

-Enable the tooltip for the markers.
-On tapping or clicking, additional information about a particular marker can be shown through custom widgets as the tooltip.
+Enable a tooltip for markers.
+When tapping or clicking, additional information about a particular marker can be shown through custom widgets as a tooltip.

 Add vector shapes such as lines, polylines, arcs, circles, and polygons on both the shape layer and tile layer to show routes and highlight specific regions.